SJV-S/OpenCelerator/README.md

 #### Windows

-Watch this [video](https://youtu.be/u8ugPqEv8LM) to see how to install on Windows.
+How to install on Windows 10: [video](https://youtu.be/u8ugPqEv8LM)

 #### Linux